brugr9/UEPluginVolumeCreator/README.md

 Domain Model Description:

 * **Scalar Volume SV**:
+  * **Scalar Volume Texture**: A "Scalar Volume Texture" represents a Hounsfield Units encoded Volume Texture.
+    Houn stores in a Volume Texture.
-  * **SV Actor**: A Scalar Volume Actor holds a reference to the latter and stores also DICOM pixel spacing attribute values.
+  * **Scalar Volume Actor**: A "Scalar Volume Actor" holds a reference to a "Scalar Volume Texture" and stores related DICOM pixel spacing attribute values.
-  * **SV User Widget and SV User Widget Actor**: To access and change parameters of an SV Actor in runtime, the plugin provides with an SV User Widget and an SV User Widget Actor.
+  * **Scalar Volume User Widget and Scalar Volume User Widget Actor**: To access and change parameters of a "Scalar Volume Actor" in runtime, the plugin provides with a "Scalar Volume User Widget" and a "Scalar Volume User Widget Actor".
 * **Values Of Interest VOI**
-  * **VOI Actor**: A Values Of Interest VOI Actor consumes the Volume Texture from a Scalar Volume Actor and applies DICOM Window Attributes 'Center' and 'Width'.
+  * **Values Of Interest Actor**: A "Values Of Interest Actor" consumes the volume texture from a "Scalar Volume Actor", manages and applies DICOM Window Attributes 'Center' and 'Width'.
-  * **VOI User Widget and VOI User Widget Actor**: To access and change parameters of a VOI Actor in runtime, the plugin provides with a VOI User Widget and a VOI User Widget Actor.
+  * **Values Of Interest User Widget and Values Of Interest User Widget Actor**: To access and change parameters of a "Values Of Interest Actor" in runtime, the plugin provides with a "Values Of Interest User Widget" and a "Values Of Interest User Widget Actor".
 * **Multiplanar Rendering MPR**
-  * **MPR Actor**: The Values Of Interest may be visualized by multiplanar rendering in an MPR Actor.
-The MPR Actor&mdash;as a 3D representation of MPR&mdash;holds three mutually perpendicular planes, i.e. coronal, sagittal and axial plane.
+  * **Multiplanar Rendering Actor**: The Values Of Interest may be visualized by multiplanar rendering in a "Multiplanar Rendering Actor", which holds three mutually perpendicular planes, i.e. coronal, sagittal and axial plane as a 3D representation.
-  * **MPR User Widget and MPR User Widget Actor**: The MPR Actor produces planar rendering, which is also consumed by an MPR User Widget and an MPR User Widget Actor, which are 2D representations of MPR.
+  * **Multiplanar Rendering User Widget and Multiplanar Rendering User Widget Actor**: The "Multiplanar Rendering Actor" produces planar rendering, which is also consumed by a "Multiplanar Rendering User Widget" and a "Multiplanar Rendering User Widget Actor", which are 2D representations of MPR.
 The anatomical planes can be moved in the direction of their corresponding axes interactively in real-time.
 * **Volume Rendering**
   * **Direct Volume Rendering DVR**
-    * **DVR Actor**: The Values Of Interest may be visualized by direct volume rendering in a DVR Actor.
-The DVR Actor extent is shown with a bounding box.
-Its dimension derives from the scalar volume pixel spacing.
+    * **Direct Volume Rendering Actor**: The Values Of Interest may be visualized by direct volume rendering in a "Direct Volume Rendering Actor".
+The "Direct Volume Rendering Actor" extent is visualised by a bounding box.
-    * **DVR User Widget and DVR User Widget Actor**: To access and change parameters of a DVR Actor in runtime, the plugin provides with a DVR User Widget and a DVR User Widget Actor.
+    * **Direct Volume Rendering User Widget and Direct Volume Rendering User Widget Actor**: To access and change parameters of a "Direct Volume Rendering Actor" in runtime, the plugin provides with a "Direct Volume Rendering User Widget" and a "Direct Volume Rendering User Widget Actor".
   * **Region Of Interest ROI**
-    * **ROI Actor**: The volume rendering actor geometry can optionally be cropped in real-time using a region of interest ROI Actor.
+    * **Region Of Interest Actor**: The "Direct Volume Rendering Actor" geometry can optionally be cropped in real-time using a "Region Of Interest Actor".
-    * **ROI Handles Actor**: A ROI geometry can optionally be modified with a ROI Handles Actor interactively in real-time.
+    * **Region Of Interest Handles Actor**: A "Region Of Interest Actor" geometry can optionally be modified with a "Region Of Interest Handles Actor" interactively in real-time.
-  * **Clip Plane Actor**: The volume rendering actor geometry can optionally be cropped in real-time using a Clip Plane Actor.
+  * **Clip Plane Actor**: The "Direct Volume Rendering Actor" geometry can optionally be cropped in real-time using a "Clip Plane Actor".
-  * **Light Source Actor**: The volume rendering actor can optionally be illuminated with static light sources from Light Source Actors.
+  * **Light Source Actor**: The "Direct Volume Rendering Actor" can optionally be illuminated with spot light sources from one or more "Light Source Actors".
-  * **Orientation Guide Actor**: The volume rendering actor can optionally be attached a rotation synchronized orientation guide.
+  * **Orientation Guide Actor**: The "Direct Volume Rendering Actor" can optionally be attached a rotation synchronized orientation guide.

 <div style='page-break-after: always'></div>